Large deviations for the 3D dimer model: Large deviation principles

-where $D_{b,\theta_n}$ is the event that the boundary value of a flow is within $\theta_n$ of $b$. \end{rem} \begin{thm}[Soft boundary large deviation principle] Let $R\subset \m R^3$ be a compact region which the closure of a connected domain, with piecewise smooth boundary $\partial R$.
+where $D_{b,\theta_n}$ is the event that the boundary value of a flow is within $\theta_n$ of $b$. \end{rem}\termindex{Chapter 8!soft boundary large deviation principle (SB LDP)}

+\begin{thm}[Soft boundary large deviation principle] Let $R\subset \m R^3$ be a compact region which the closure of a connected domain, with piecewise smooth boundary $\partial R$.
 Let $b$ be a boundary asymptotic flow which is extendable outside.

-{Chapter 8!$v_n=n^3 \Vol(R)$ is roughly the number of vertices of $\frac{1}{n}\Z^3$ in $R$}There exists a sequence of admissible thresholds $(\theta_n)_{n\geq 1}$ such that the uniform probability measures $(\rho_n)_{n\geq 1}$ on $TF_n(R, b, \theta_n)$ satisfy a large deviation principle in the topology induced by $d_W$ with good rate function $I_{{b}}(\cdot)$ and speed $v_n = n^3 \Vol(R)$.
+\symindex{Chapter 8!$v_n=n^3 \Vol(R)$ is roughly the number of vertices of $\frac{1}{n}\Z^3$ in $R$}There exists a sequence of admissible thresholds $(\theta_n)_{n\geq 1}$ such that the uniform probability measures $(\rho_n)_{n\geq 1}$ on $TF_n(R, b, \theta_n)$ satisfy a large deviation principle in the topology induced by $d_W$ with good rate function $I_{{b}}(\cdot)$ and speed $v_n = n^3 \Vol(R)$.
 Namely for any $d_W$-Borel measurable set $A$,